Education Fellowships

 Qualifications

-It is recommended that the candidate be actively pursuing or have recently completed a degree program in environmental education, general education, communication, recreation or tourism, or natural resource management.
-In addition, experience volunteering or working with nonprofit organizations and an interest in public outreach and/or digital media is desired.
+This is a unique learning opportunity for current college students and recent college graduates with the nonprofit Rocky Mountain Conservancy and the National Park Service.
+Fellows must be eligible to work in the United States.
+It is recommended that the candidate be actively pursuing or have recently completed a degree program in environmental education, general education, communication, digital media, outdoor recreation/tourism, or natural resource management.
+In addition, experience volunteering or working with nonprofit organizations and an interest in public outreach and conservation is desired.

 Schedule

-The education fellows spend about 40 hours each week working on a wide range of projects with both RMNP and the Rocky Mountain Conservancy.
-The fellowship schedule with both organizations is somewhat variable and depends upon a fellow’s specific projects and Rocky Mountain Conservancy’s program schedule.
-Please note that due to the nature of outdoor education, some weeks will require more than 40 hours, while others will require fewer.
-It is expected that fellows commit to the full 6-month period and spend the full duration working in and around Rocky Mountain National Park.
+The education fellows spend about 40 hours each week working on a wide range of projects.
+The exact work schedule will vary week to week, depending on the Conservancy’s program schedule and each Fellow’s specific projects.
+Some weeks may require more than 40 hours of work, while others will require fewer.
+Work hours will include weekends and evenings.
+It is expected that all fellows commit to the full 6-month period and spend the full duration at Rocky Mountain National Park.

 Required Skills